-- Designing and completing an analysis as per park identification and wayfinding location;

-Developing site plans for park ID deployment; Coordinating with a signage vendor and/or in-house services for the fabrications of the signs; and

-- Coodinating the installation deployment of Phase 4 with in-house services.
+- Designing and completing an analysis as per park identification and wayfinding location; - Developing site plans for park ID deployment; Coordinating with a signage vendor and/or in-house services for the fabrications of the signs; and - Coodinating the installation deployment of Phase 4 with in-house services.

-Program: Parks Program Playground Replacement Program Sub-program n: Parks Project Name: Submission ID: 5946 Location: Various Locations Cost: \$550,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: Capital Revolving: \$47,025 \$2,975 \$500,000 Scope: This capital program addresses playgrounds that are at the end of their useful life and do not reference to the current safety guidelines (according to the industry standard, the Canadian Standards Association's "Children's Playspaces and Equipment"), or can no longer be maintained to mee guidelines due to obsolescence or vandalism.
-The program is directed towards replacing all or of a playground and includes replacement of playground equipment, playground infrastructure (e.g., resilient surfacing, borders, drainage) and landscape features.
+Program: Parks Program Sub-program: Parks Project Name: Playground Replacement Program ct Name: Playground Replacement Program Submission ID: 5946 Location: Various Locations Cost: \$550,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: Capital Revolving: \$47,025 \$2,975 \$500,000 Scope: This capital program addresses p the current safety guidelines (acc Association's "Children's Playspa guidelines due to obsolescence o of a playground and includes repl (e.g., resilient surfacing, borders, ording to the inc ces and Equipm r vandalism.
+Th acement of play dustry standard, the C nent"), or can no longe e program is directed ground equipment, p canadian Standards er be maintained to meet the towards replacing all or part This program focuses on the repla acement of the playgrounds at Hugh Boyd Park and Great West